xperiandri/blazor-fluxor/docs/README.md

   - [Redux dev tools integration] - Demonstrates how to enable debugger integration for the [Redux dev tools] Chrome plugin.
   - [Custom Middleware] - Demonstrates how to create custom Middleware to intercept actions etc.
   - [Blazor Flight Finder] - A conversion of the official Blazor `Flight Finder` demo.
+  - [MultiActionReducer sample] - A sample demonstrating how to implement multiple reducers in a single reducer class.

 ## What's new
+### New in 0.30.0
+	- Added a new class `MultiActionReducer<TState>` that allows you to combine multiple reducers into a single class.
 ### New in 0.29.0
  - Fixed a harmless null reference error when running server-side
  - Fixed FlightFinder sampl's UI and binding